 The Cause of Police Brutality

-The first thing that comes to mind when you consider police brutality is the result of its aftermath.
+The first thing that comes to mind when our Florida and Illinois police brutality attorneys consider incidents of police violence is the result of its aftermath.
 To honestly understand police brutality, we need to look at the causes.
-Police brutality has occurred when there is a lack of accountability and awareness within the local community.
+The attorneys from our team have found that police brutality has occurred when there is a lack of accountability and awareness within the local community.

 POLICE DO NOT RECEIVE ADEQUATE TRAINING FOR NON-VIOLENT SITUATION